emberslee/github-test/README.md

 # github-test
-A personal rrepository for testing git and githut
+A personal repository for testing git and githut